This Is Us

 Projects launched in the first year of operation

-Students in grades 7-12 reached via presentations and workshops, virtually and in person
+Grade 7-12 students reached via presentations & workshops, virtually and in person (December 2024)

 2022 RBC Spirit of the Capital Youth Award Winner - 'Take A Stand'